A Timeline of Our Federation's Milestones

 Federation’s new Judi and Allan Schuman Center for Israel Engagement is created with the couple’s visionary $1 million gift.

 Katz Yeshiva High School of South Florida moves to their new facility on Federation’s north campus, making this the only community with multiple pre-K through 12th grade options.

-Federation’s first community young adult “Onward Israel” cadre completes their summer internship experiences in Tel Aviv.
+Federation’s first community young adult “Onward Israel” cadre completes their summer internship experiences in Tel Aviv; with new groups following in 2018 and 2019.